mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 German infantry and engineers mass at the eastern ford to eliminate potential spotting units and remove the mine from the ford.

+Armor and infantry will exploit a hole in the Russian line at 1E3 to move some infantry in on the ATG at the crossroads.

+The ramifications of this is that the ATG at the crossroad is at high risk.
+The Russian recon unit, which is basically doing nothing at 1E4, should have been stacked with the ATG at 1J5.
+On the other hand, the Russians can move a rifle company to stack with it.

 {:.center}
 ![FIXME](/images/panzerblitz/sit_8_setup_middle.jpg)

+---

+The Russians provide a slightly more than nominal force at Adski, in part to slow the Germans down if necessary, and the mortar to harass any transports caught out in the open on board 3 as the Germans attempt to escape.

+Note: the German setup changed after this photo was taken.
+All the other photos have the German positions as was actually played.

 {:.center}
 ![FIXME](/images/panzerblitz/sit_8_setup_russian_south.jpg)

+---

 Below, you can see the Germans getting ready to exploit a hole in the Russian line at hex 1E3, which will put the Germans on the road, in